 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon 80D Manual.
+Further information on the features and operation of the 7D and 80D can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon 80D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.